Many Singaporeans think retirement is far away, so they only care about building wealth and not so much about taking a

-Exploring various Dynamic Retirement Withdrawal methods to make your Wealth Last
+Exploring various Dynamic Retirement Withdrawal methods to Increase the Longevity of Your Wealth in Retirement

 There are a few paths to Rome when it comes to planning how to spend down your money in retirement or financial independence.
 How would we ensure that our money would last for as long as we live?

 There are many ways such as purchasing annuities, building a bond ladder, having a stocks and bonds portfolio.

 However, each of these instruments have their level of riskiness when we are solely focus on longevity risk.
 That is, to increase the longevity of your wealth.